-A scenario is explored in which 80% of the total population exhibits behaviour according to the measures implemented; the other 20% of the total population are assumed to meet 4 additional contacts (from outside their own households).
-The effect is computed for when this happens at Christmas only, New Year only and for both on Christmas and New Year.
+The potential effect of increasing contacts during the Christmas and New Year period is illustrated in Figure 3.
+We explored scenarios in which 80% of the total population exhibits behaviour according to the measures implemented; the other 20% of the total population are assumed to meet 4 additional contacts apart from their household members at Christmas, at New Year and at both occasions.
 A transmission probability of 50% was assumed for these events.
-There's a lot of uncertainty on the individual behaviour, so the accuracy of obtained results is limited.
+The most recent data suggest that the dynamics of the epidemic do not follow the scenario of meeting at both occasions, but a resurgence due to violations on one of these event is still possible.